JarodGabriel/echolog-lucid/README.md

 - Opens meeting details with people, notes, summaries, transcripts, and recording links when available.
 - Searches meeting titles, people, notes, action items, and fetched transcript text.
 - Highlights matching transcript words inside meeting details.
-- Installs on Android through any browser that supports PWA installation.
+- Installs on Android or IOS devices through any browser that supports PWA installation.

-## Android Install
+## Install

 1. Deploy the app to a HTTPS host.
 2. Open the deployed URL in a PWA-capable Android browser.
 3. Open the browser menu.
 4. Tap `Add to Home screen`, `Install app`, or the browser's equivalent install option.

-Chrome is usually the smoothest Android install path, but it is not required.
-Edge, Brave, Samsung Internet, and other Chromium-based Android browsers may also work if they support installing PWAs.
+Chrome is usually the smoothest for an install path, but it is not required.
+Edge, Brave, Samsung Internet, and other Chromium-based browsers may also work if they support installing PWAs.

 ## Requirements